alexk99/the_router/ipv6/ipv6_lab2_1_ND.md

 ## 5. Stale entries 2.

-Replying to echo request packets is not implemented yet.
+Replying to the echo request packets is not implemented yet.
-So, when a ipv6 enabled host pings a router's ipv6 address it will not get echo reply back, but it will get router MAC address in it's cache.
+So, when a ipv6 enabled host pings a router's ipv6 address it will not get echo replies back, but it will get router's MAC address in it's cache.
 And the_router itself creates a neigbor cache entry for the host originated ping packets.
-Created neighbor cache entry according to the RFC 4861 will have STALE state
+Created neighbor cache entry will have STALE state according to the RFC 4861.

 on a windos machine that have fe80::24e6:3555:bcec:4a36 ipv6 address